wonderbird/kata-gof-pattern-eventaggregator-irc/README.md

 ## Requirements

-- For a billing view record the user's login timestamp
+- The BillingAppService records the user's login timestamp
-- For a billing view record the user's logout timestamp
+- The BillingAppService records the user's logout timestamp
-- Allow a user to see when another user has logged in
+- The UserAppService shows when another user has logged in
-- Allow a user to see when another user has logged out
+- The UserAppService shows when another user has logged out
-- Allow a user to see a message sent by another user
+- The UserAppService shows messages sent by users
-- For a billing view record the number of messages sent by the user
+- The BillingAppService records the number of messages sent by the user
-- For a monitoring view record the number of users logged in at the same time
+- The MonitoringAppService records the number of users logged in at the same time

+## Non-functional Arguments

+  - Allow 1000 users (= UserAppService instances) opening the app at the same time (i.e. 1000 Subscribe requests from different threads to the EventAggregator within 1 second).

 ## Finishing Touches